ThanapatTr/Simple-Facebook-Login/README.md

 Before you begin, ensure you have the following installed on your machine:
 - Node.js (and npm or yarn)

+# Production Build
+Use the following command to creates a build directory with a production build of the app:

+### `npm run build`

 ## Available Scripts

 In the project directory, you can run: